Atlas975/Notes/Cybersecurity/SecurityManagement/Contingency_planning.md

 ___
 # Contingency planning
-- If [[Risk_management|risk management]] is about identifying risk and [[Incident_response_planning|incident response planning]] is about reacting to system attacks, than contingency planning is about making sure an organisation survives after the attack
+- If [[Risk_management|risk management]] is about identifying risk and [[Incident_response_planning|incident response planning]] is about reacting to system attacks, than contingency planning is about the strategies used to deal with future incidents
+- The respond and recover aspects of [[Incident_response_planning#NIST incident response|NIST]] tie into this, making sure a specific incident cannot cripple an organisation again in the future